 People like Geoff Thompson and Peter Consterdine, who are high dan grade martial arts experts, know what really happens.
 They have worked the doors at some of the most dangerous clubs in the UK.

-They have clearly stated that during an attack, there are only a few skills they can draw on to control the situation.
-There is often no time or space to react to your attacker, who is likely to be very close, so a well trained pre-emptive strike removes the need for a full on battle.
+They clearly stated that during an attack, there are only a few skills you can draw on to control the situation.
+There is no time or space to react to your attacker, who is likely to be very close, so a well trained pre-emptive strike removes the need for a full on battle.

-This is why a focused study of Aikido strikes is essential if you want to protect yourself and your family.
+This is why a focused study of Aikido strikes is essential if you want to protect yourself.
 Some Aikido dojo's barely cover the subject at all, others do, but not in enough detail.

-Street violence is quite rare, but it is there, and if you ignore it, thinking it won't happen to you, then you may get a shock.
-The only way to deal with this is to be prepared... just in case!
+Street violence is quite rare, but it is there, and if you ignore it, thinking it won't happen to you, you may get a shock.
+The only way to deal with it is to be prepared... just in case!

-Of course, in the heat of battle, you may not be accurate enough to hit those important points, so, you'll also need to learn how to generate a lot of power to be sure of the effectiveness of your strikes.
+Of course, in the heat of a violent battle, you may not be accurate enough to hit those important pressure points, so, you'll also need to learn how to generate a lot of power, to be sure of the effectiveness of your strikes.

 Master Russell Stutely can teach you everything you need to effectively protect yourself in a real combat situation.